Will My Employer Know If I Take A 401(k) Loan

 Reduces your employer match

 401k plans often come with employer matching contributions, which means that for every dollar you contribute to your account, your employer will also contribute a certain amount (up to a maximum).
-However, when you take out a loan from your 401k, you’ll be reducing the amount of money that can be matched.

 This means you’ll miss out on potential free money and could end up with less retirement savings than if you had left your money in the plan.